H-1B Visa Extension & Renewal: Process, Processing Time, Fees

 • Legal Motion: Seek legal assistance to file a motion to reopen (with new evidence) or reconsider (if the decision was legally incorrect).

-• Alternative Visas/Green Card: Explore other visa options like TN, J-1, O-1, L-1 visas, or green cards like EB-1, EB-2, and EB-3, depending on qualifications.
+• Alternative Visas/Green Card: Explore other visa options like TN, J-1, O-1, and L-1 visas, or green cards like EB-1, EB-2, and EB-3, depending on qualifications.

 H-1B Extension 240-Day Rule Explained